Djwarf/Qasa/Documentation.md

 The QaSa cryptography module is designed to resist the following types of adversaries:

-1. **Network Adversaries**
+1. **Cryptographic Adversaries**
-   - Can intercept, modify, and inject communications
+   - May attempt to break the cryptographic algorithms themselves
-   - May have full control over the communication channel
+   - May try to recover keys from cryptographic operations
-   - May perform replay, man-in-the-middle, and traffic analysis attacks
+   - May attempt chosen plaintext/ciphertext attacks

 2. **System Adversaries**
    - May have access to persistent storage, but not the running process memory